Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields: Hodge theory

 \begin{remark} In the proof of Theorem \ref{thm:arakelov} we appeal to the recent work of Bakker-Brunebarbe-Tsimerman \cite{BakkerBrunebarbeTsimerman} to guarantee the ampleness of $\mathscr{L}$.
-We note that, if $X$ is smooth, then this fact can also be deduced from the arguments in Sommese's classical paper \cite{Sommese78}. \end{remark}
+If $X$ is smooth, we expect that this fact can also be deduced from the methods of Sommese's classical paper \cite{Sommese78}. \end{remark}